What’s available and when

 - Newly Arrived Resident’s Waiting Period

-From 25 September 2020, the asset test and Liquid Assets Waiting Period will be reintroduced.
+From 25 September 2020, the asset test and Liquid Assets Waiting Period was reintroduced.
 The Ordinary Waiting Period, Newly Arrived Resident’s Waiting Period and Seasonal Work Preclusion Period will continue to be waived until 31 December 2020.

 If you are already registered for JobSeeker Payment or for another eligible allowance, you do not have to do anything.